 Stockholder Communications.
 The Board of Directors has adopted a process by which stockholders may communicate with our directors.
 Any stockholder wishing to do so may call our toll-free phone number at 800-354-7197 or send an e-mail to governance@crosscountryhealthcare.com.
-All such communications will be kept confidential and forwarded directly to the Board of Directors or any individual director or committee of the Board of Directors, as applicable.
+All such communications will be forwarded directly to the Board of Directors or any individual director or committee of the Board of Directors, as applicable.

 Code of Ethics and Business Ethics Policy.
 We have adopted a code of ethics and a business ethics policy that applies to all of our employees, including executive officers and the Board of Directors.
 The code of ethics and business ethics policy are available on our website at www.crosscountryhealthcare.com by choosing the "Investors" link, clicking on the "Corporate Governance" section, and selecting the respective document under "View."
-A copy is on file with the Commission as an exhibit to our Annual Report on Form 10-K for the year ended December 31, 2015 (filed as Exhibit 14.1 on March 11, 2016).
+A copy is on file with the Commission as an exhibit to our Form 10-Q for the quarter ended March 31, 2018 (filed as Exhibit 14.1 on May 4, 2018).